-Flammable refrigerant used.
+WARNING Flammable refrigerant used.
 To be repaired only by trained service professional.
 Do not puncture refrigerant tubing.
 Dispose of properly in accordance with local regulations.
 Flammable refrigerant used.

-PRESURIZED REFRIGERANT!
+PRESSURIZED REFRIGERANT!

-Failure to follow this warning could result in personal injury.
+WARNING Failure to follow this warning could result in personal injury.
 System contains oil and refrigerant under high pressure.
 Recover refrigerant before opening the system.
 Do not use non-approved refrigerants or refrigerant substitutes or refrigerant additives.

-If any hot work is to be conducted on the refrigerating equipment or any associated parts, appropriate fire extinguishing equipment shall be available to hand.
+If any hot work is to be conducted on the WARNING refrigerating equipment or an associated appropriate fire extinguishing parts, equipment shall be available to hand.
 Have a dry powder or CO2 fire extinguisher adjacent to the charging area.